yatendernitk/feather/README.md

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+* To run this project in production env
+ - Create a new file prod.secret.exs in config folder and give configuration of database like i have given in dev.exs then create db in prod and run the project with.

+`MIX_ENV=prod iex -S mix phx.server`

 ## Learn more

   * for any query you can email me at yatener[dot]nitk[at]outlook[dot]com